virteal/l8/README.md

 To break functions into steps, I use a DSL (domain specific language) API.
 Once the AST (abstact syntax tree) is built, I interpret it.

-This becomes really interesting when the AST gets dynamically modified!

 Executable nodes in the AST are called "steps".
 They are the smallest non interruptible executable entities.
 Each Step belongs to a Path.
 Task can involve sub tasks that cooperate across multiple paths.

+This becomes really interesting when the AST gets dynamically modified!
+This happens when a step decides that is requires additional sub steps to complete.

+On a path, execution goes from step to step.
+When a step involves sub-steps, the step is blocked until the sub-steps complete, unless sub-steps are created in a forked parallel path (sub-task).

+Note: a "path" is, at the step level, what is usually called a "thread" (or a fiber") in languages that support this notion at the statement/expression level.

 Example: